AaruBama/AaruBama/README.md

 ## Hi there 👋

-# I build things I like. 🎯
+# I build tech automations, train LLMs and use AI to improve lives. 🎯

 ## Projects I've built so far: